UloE-G/Athletes-Corner/README.md

   1. Create an account on [Heroku](https://dashboard.heroku.com/apps).

-  2. In the Heroku Dashboard click create a new app.
+  2. In the Heroku Dashboard click Create a new app.

-  3. Type in the app name (athletes-corneru) and select region (Europe) and click create app.
+  3. Type in the app name (athletes-corneru) and select a region (Europe) and click create app.

-  4. Once done go to settings and click reveal config vars.
+  4. Once done go to settings and click Reveal config vars.

-  5. Inside config vars add the word "DATABASE_URL" to key with a value of the database url from the PostgreSQL that was given from Code Institute.
+  5. Inside config vars add the word "DATABASE_URL" to the key with a value of the database URL from the PostgreSQL that was given from Code Institute.

-  6. Next add the word "SECRET_KEY" to key with a value of the secret key you name (this key is then removed from the settings.py file).
+  6. Next add the word "SECRET_KEY" to the key with a value of the secret key you name (this key is then removed from the settings.py file).

-  7. Connect the Github to the heroku through the deploy section of the page.
+  7. Connect the Github to the Heroku through the deploy section of the page.

   8. Finally activate automatic deploys.

 **Stripe**

-  1. Create and account on [Stripe](https://stripe.com/ie).
+  1. Create an account on [Stripe](https://stripe.com/ie).

   2. In Heroku go back to settings and reveal config vars then add your Stripe public and secret key.

   3. Create a webhook endpoint and select all events.

-  4. Then add your heroku URL to the endpoint URL with the addition of /checkout/wh/ (e.g. https://xxxx.com/checkout/wh/).
+  4. Then add your Heroku URL to the endpoint URL with the addition of /checkout/wh/ (e.g. https://xxxx.com/checkout/wh/).

   5. Go back to Heroku and add the stripe webhook endpoint secret key to the config vars.